AND THEN THERE WERE NONE

 REHEARSALS:

-Rehearsals will begin Sunday, December 10th at Prairie Baptist Church.
-Typical weekly rehearsal schedule will be Sunday afternoons from 1:30pm – 4:30pm and Monday - Thursday nights from 7 – 10pm.
-The schedule will work around the Christmas and New Year’s holidays.
+TECH/DRESS WEEK will be Sunday, January 4th through Thursday, January 8th.
 Conflicts with the rehearsal schedule must be kept to an absolute minimum during the rehearsal process.
-No conflicts will be accepted during dress / tech week.
-The show will move into the Black Box @The Arts & Heritage Center on Sunday, January 14th for five rehearsals (Load-In, Tech and Dress).
+No conflicts will be accepted during dress/tech week.
+The show will move into the Black Box @The Arts & Heritage Center on Monday, January 5th for four rehearsals (Load-In, Tech and Dress).

 PRODUCTION DATES: